hackalot/mirus/README.md

 And build with `make all`.
 To generate a distribution package, perform `make dist`.

 Make will build, link, and generate an ISO image of Mirus using grub2.
 This can be run in your favorite VM or on physical hardware.
-You can run `make kvm` or `make bochs` to run either VM, as well.
+You can run `make kvm` to run in QEMU.
 Note that we currently only officially support QEMU and VirtualBox.

 ## Dependencies